Other Methods & Healing Conversation

 Tuina (Chinese Massage)

 Tuina is a part of Traditional Chinese Medicine’s (TCM) original bodywork.
 This method involves pressing, grasping, rocking, pushing motions along muscles, Meridians and Acupuncture points to restore qi flow for your overall health and wellbeing.
-Tuina is used within your Cupping treatment.
+Tuina is often used in your Acupuncture and/or Cupping treatment.

 Gua Sha (‘Gwah Sah’)